 SWIFT Codes and BIC Codes

-Want to decipher the law, understand finance, and stay informed about the news in 2025?
+Want to decipher the law, understand finance, and stay informed about the news in of 2026?

 The term « SWIFT Code » is borrowed from the name of a bank association named SWIFT (Society for Worldwide Interbank Financial Telecommunication).